RAZAFINDRATSIMA LAB

 Kat is a PhD student in Environmental Science, Policy, and Management at UC Berkeley, co-advised with Matthew Potts.

-Follow Kat's research and outreach projects here.
+Follow Kat's research and outreach projects here; complete list of publications here.

 Picture